Euler’s formula is the identity

 Image: Euler’s formula in the complex plane, CC BY-SA 3.0

-The formula is named after Leonhard Euler (1707–1783).
+Named after Leonhard Euler (1707–1783).
 It follows from comparing the Taylor series of , , and .
-Setting gives the famous Euler identity .
+Setting gives the Euler identity .

 Geometric picture

-If you plot the path of in the complex plane as increases, you get a point rotating counterclockwise around the unit circle at angular speed .
+Plot the path of in the complex plane as increases and you get a point rotating counterclockwise around the unit circle at angular speed .
 The real part of that point is , the imaginary part is .
-That picture — a rotating unit-vector with a “shadow” projected onto each axis — is the geometric core of everything we do with frequency-domain analysis.
+A rotating unit vector with a “shadow” projected onto each axis: that picture is the geometric basis for frequency-domain analysis.

 Two everyday identities